How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 From traditional spots like Bukchon Village and Gyeongbokgung Palace to shopping in Myeongdong and clubbing until dawn in Hongdae or Itaewon, we’ve got it all covered.
 Let’s enjoy Seoul to the fullest in one day!

 We’re not playing around!
 We’re taking these 24 hours in Seoul seriously!
-So, put on your walking shoes and grab a few iced Americanos (Koreans love iced Americanos, even during winter!) to stay awake and energized during this trip!
+So, put on your walking shoes and grab a few iced Americanos (Koreans love iced Americanos, even during winter!) to stay awake and energised during this trip!

-Do not forget to check out the perfect 5-Day Itinerary To Seoul or my Ultimate Solo Female Travel Guide To Seoul!
+Do not forget to check out the perfect 5-Day Itinerary to Seoul or my Ultimate Solo Female Travel Guide to Seoul!

 - 21 Solo Things To Do In Seoul For An Unforgettable Trip